Code-Institute-Submissions/samericservices-website/README.md

 ### Acknowledgments

-The main goal for this project was for me to be able to use everything i have learned to create a new and improved website that is more user friendly, bespoke and most importantly as unique as the service we provide.
+The main goal for this project was for me to be able to use everything I have learned to create a new and improved website that is more user friendly, bespoke and most importantly as unique as the service we provide.
-I believe i acheived that goal thanks to various feedback. and would like to thank my mentor as well as the codeinstitut/learnig peopleteam for alll the help and support. https://www.w3schools.com/ was a huge help whenever I was stuck and also https://slack.com/downloads/windows aloud me to share problems with other devlopers that could advise me on how I can improve my site and also https://stackoverflow.com/ forum was a huge help.
+I believe I acheived that goal thanks to various feedback. and would like to thank my mentor as well as the codeinstitut/learnig peopleteam for all the help and support. https://www.w3schools.com/ was a huge help whenever I was stuck and also https://slack.com/downloads/windows enabled me to share problems with other devlopers that could advise me on how I can improve my site and also https://stackoverflow.com/ forum was a huge help.